convox/praxis/docs/getting-started.md

 Containers for the web service will listen on port 1313 for requests.

-The project will be built from a `Dockerfile` in the same directory.
-Unlike `docker-compose.yml`, `convox.yml` does not require you to specify a `build: .` stanza if the app is to be built from a `Dockerfile` in the same directory.
-It is implied.
+By default, the project will be built from a `Dockerfile` in the same directory.

 Commands for different environments can be defined.
-Here we define a test command.
-For other environments the `CMD` from the `Dockerfile` will be inherited.
+Here we define a a custom test command.

-"Services" is just one of many components in the Praxis spec that you can define in a `convox.yml`.
-The project that you're currently in, `praxis-site` is under active development to explain the entire scope of Praxis, so stay tuned for updates.

 ### Deploy the app